School is starting soon! Here are 6 tips for preparing your child for an earlier sleep schedule

 A solid bedtime routine is important for everybody, not just kiddos.
 It should be about 25-30 mins long and be the same each night.
 A calming routine will send a signal to your mind and body that it’s time to get ready to fall asleep.
 I also suggest turning off screens an hour or so before bedtime, because blue light will interfere with their bodies natal release of melatonin, and impact their ability to fall asleep with ease.
 So instead of tv or an iPad, get your child a great book and read it with them.
 Reading is great activity to do before bed (shocker, I know!)

 Creating a soothing environment in the bedroom with help as well.
 It should be cool and dark.
-I STRONGLY suggest putting blackout blinds in all of the bedrooms of your home.
+I suggest putting blackout blinds in all of the bedrooms of your home.
 Even the smallest amount of light can interfere with your natural release of melatonin.
-It’s summer time, the sun is still out until late at night and this definitely impacts our internal clock (circadian rhythm.)
+It’s summer time, the sun is still out until late at night and this definitely impacts our internal clock (circadian rhythm.), but ithe sun can also cause some confusion around whether it is truly bedtime for them.
+Lots of kiddos have FOMO and will not want to go to bed if they can see that the sun is still up.
 There are tons of really nice (sometimes expensive) blackout blinds out there, THESE are cheap and easy to install on any window.
 I promise this will help everyone get a better quality of sleep!

 Another thing to consider is nutrition.
 You’ll want to avoid sugar and caffeine in the evening, as these give us energy.
 Eating right before bed can also hinder a good night’s sleep.
 If you go to bed with a full stomach, your body is not able to rest as it is too busy digesting your midnight snack!
 If you do offer your child a snack before bed, as I know many young children enjoy, be sure that it is something light (think fruit, small bowl or cereal or yogurt).
 Give this blog a read on how nutrition impacts sleep.